tewarid/tewarid.github.io/index.md

 tags: update
 ---

-I am a software engineer by profession, a maker by heart, and have a lovely family at Recife, Brazil.
-You can find a [résumé](https://github.com/tewarid/resume) and some of my work at GitHub.
+I have a lovely family at Recife, Brazil, and love writing software.
+You can find a [résumé](https://github.com/tewarid/resume) and some side projects at my [GitHub profile](https://github.com/tewarid).

-Navigate posts chronologically, by [topic]({% link topics/topic.md %}), or use [Google Search](https://cse.google.com/cse/publicurl?cx=007972243254995935457:as_8bpaffdc).
+You can also navigate posts by [topic]({% link topics/topic.md %}), or use [Google Search](https://cse.google.com/cse/publicurl?cx=007972243254995935457:as_8bpaffdc).

 {% include_relative posts.md lang="en" %}